 If your attempts at personal conversations are less than satisfying, you may wonder, “Is it them or is it me?”
 Don’t worry—natural communication doesn’t always come naturally, but as experts tell us, it can be learned.
 The Toastmasters program offers many opportunities to practice one-on-one communication.
 For example, you learn the art of small talk by improving your impromptu speaking skills through Table Topics.
 This will ultimately make you more comfortable with everyday communication.
 For extra practice, you hone your conversation skills by speaking with members and guests at club meetings.

-Here are some tips to help you be more effective at everyday conversation and experience more satisfying interpersonal communication.
+Here are some tips for more satisfying interpersonal communication.
 They include helpful hints for short-circuiting other people’s annoying habits of sabotaging otherwise perfectly good conversations.